 Wednesday, March 18, Wageningen, NETHERLANDS – The worldwide spread of the coronavirus is impacting on all our lives, wherever we live.
-CTA is taking steps to minimise the impact of this on the Centre’s staff, partners and operations, while our thoughts are with those who have been affected by the disease (COVID-19) and its consequences.
+CTA is taking steps to minimise the impact of this on the Centre’s staff and partners, while our thoughts are with those who have been affected by the disease (COVID-19) and its consequences.

 CTA’s priorities at this difficult time are the safety and well-being of our staff, partners and beneficiaries, and to do all in our power to contribute to minimising the spread of the disease.
 In this, we are being guided by the best available science-informed advice, including directives of the Government of the Netherlands.